 A good option can be bulkhead seats.
 They often provide a possibility to install a baby cradle, but also have some drawbacks.
 You might have to pay extra for these seats, and you won’t have the seat pocket in front of you to store any extras.

-6. Pack Up Your Stuff For International Travel
+6. Pack Up Your Stuff for International Travel with Kids

 Along with destination-appropriate clothing, a light stroller can be a back saver if you have a small child.
 And don’t forget those zip-lock bags for international travel, good for leftovers, garbage and – in emergencies – for airsick children.